 The video includes an interview with Dr Rolf Grossklaus, who heads up the Committee.

 - November 2010, Dr Verkerk get's quizzed by Andrew Craig from Vital Times on what's really going on from Codex to the proposed EU herb ban that ANH is challenging in the courts

 Following are three video clips created by BBC5tv that were filmed immediately following Dr Robert Verkerk's presentation on Codex at the Alternative View 2008 conference in Totnes, UK, April 2008

 Part 1 of Interview (what is Codex? etc)

 Part 2 of interview (organic foods, natural vs synthetic, etc)

 Part 3 of interview (vaccination, food irradiation, Monsanto, etc)

-To read the latest article by Dr Robert Verkerk for Caduceus magazine (July 09) titled "Codex Alimentarius - Focus on true threats, not disinformation" click here for a pdf of the article or here to read the article within the online version of the magazine.
+- To read the latest article by Dr Robert Verkerk for Caduceus magazine (July 09) titled "Codex Alimentarius - Focus on true threats, not disinformation" click here for a pdf of the article.

 To download ANH's one-page summary flyer of Codex, click here —print it, email it—help educate your friends and contacts about the long-term risk of the Codex slow cooker.
 It is, in part, its long drawn out timescales for the development and guidelines and standards that makes Codex Alimentarius guidelines and standards so problematic.